xsol05/xsol05.github.io/content/posts/001-my-digital-garden.md

 Hello world!

-I graduated from the University of Otago last December where I studied Computer Science and Entrepreneurship, and now I'm working as a Software Engineer at a fintech / regtech scaleup.
+I graduated from the University of Otago last December where I studied Computer Science and Entrepreneurship, and now I'm working as a Software Engineer at a fintech / regtech scaleup (a startup in growth phase).

 It's been 6 months and I've learnt so much, so I figured it was about time I started a blog to document all my learnings!